fajoy/typhoonae/doc/source/reference.rst

 Reference guide
 ===============

-Let's have a closer look at the TyphoonAE core package.
+Let's have a closer look at the TyphoonAE core packages.

 typhoonae
 =========